 UPDATE to this blog May 26th: We received such a huge response to this blog, that I felt compelled to give you all an update.
-I was notified last week that my dad’s assisted living facility was found guilty of abuse, not neglect, which led to his death.
+I was notified last week that my dad’s assisted living facility was substantiated for abuse, which led to his death.
 They were fined 15k, and are appealing.
-While I would love to say that this gives me closure, but it does not.
+While I would love to say that this gives me closure, it does not.
 My dad is still gone, and he still died a painful, unnecessary death.
 The report stated he fell, broke his femur away from the hip joint, and lay on the floor of his apartment for SIX HOURS before help arrived.
-He was in shock, seizing, with foam coming out of his mouth, and not one person lifted a finger to get him help, because he was on hospice.
+He was in shock, seizing, with foam coming out of his mouth, and not one person lifted a finger to get him help because he was on hospice.
 Unbelievable.
 I hope they have learned a lesson and this will not happen again.

 Welcome back.
 Last week, we talked about Trauma-Informed Care.
 If you missed that blog and would like to catch up, click HERE.

 This week, I had planned to write a blog on Methamphetamine use.
 It was halfway done when I got the late-night call that my dad had fallen in his care facility.
 The words, “he’s fallen and hit his head, he’s throwing up, and having seizures…should we call an ambulance or just put him to bed and let nature take its course?” would forever change my life.

 My dad was many things to many people.
 The folks in my hometown of Canby, Oregon knew him as “Bill“.
 Bill ran the Canby Cleaners in his younger days, then ran Greenwood Gardens, a wholesale nursery where he hybridized over 158 new varieties of evergreen azaleas.
 If you see an azalea, it’s likely one of his.
 “Bill” was a fair businessman.
 “You don’t ever cheat, steal, or lie“.
 Words of wisdom for his three daughters.